 Dr Jaime Amezaga is a reader in Environmental Sustainability at Newcastle University has an international reputation for his research on the interface between technology, policy and institutional analysis in sustainable water challenges.
 His ideas resonate in rapidly changing developing world settings and he is deputy director of a GCRF Hub (ES/S008179/1) and Co-I on another NE/S008926/1).
 He is also Newcastle University lead on two water-related doctoral training centres.

-Dr Jen Roberts is a Chancellor’s Fellow in Engineering at the Strathclyde University.
+Dr Jen Roberts is a Senior Lecturer and Chancellor’s Fellow in Engineering at the Strathclyde University.
 Her interdisciplinary applied research addresses the social and environmental risks of low-carbon energy and water technologies.
-Ultimately her work aims to inform how the netzero transition can be implemented in a way that is acceptable to society and to the environment.
+Ultimately her work aims to inform how the net-zero transition can be implemented in a way that is acceptable to society and to the environment.

-Dr Rebecca Ford is a lecturer and Chancellor’s Fellow at the University of Strathclyde in both the politics and electrical engineering departments.
-She explores how the interaction of people energy and water systems can affect infrastructure, policy, business models and culture.
-She is research director of the EPSRC EnergyREV consortium (EP/S031863/1) which explores the role of decentralised energy systems in a net-zero future.
+Dr Rebecca Ford was a Senior Lecturer and Chancellor’s Fellow at the University of Strathclyde in both the politics and electrical engineering departments.
+In this role she explored how the interaction of people energy and water systems can affect infrastructure, policy, business models and culture.
+She was the research director of the EPSRC EnergyREV consortium (EP/S031863/1) which explores the role of decentralised energy systems in a net-zero future.
+Rebecca is now Head of Demand and Flexibility at Regen.

 Dr Jill Robbie is a senior lecturer in private law at the UoG and a qualified solicitor and leads the Glasgow Water Network.
 Her research is on the reform of private water rights.
 Jill collaborates across Northern Europe, North America and South Africa.
 Her monograph “Private Water Rights” was recently published by the Edinburgh Legal Education Trust.